 Introduction

 Like other regions in the world, marine litter exists in the Arctic Ocean despite the remote nature of the Arctic marine environment.
 PAME has a long history of addressing marine litter, dating back to 1998 and the adoption of the Regional Programme of Action on Protection of the Arctic Marine Environment from Land-based Activities.
 This Programme (and its 2004 and 2009 updates) outlined a step-wise approach for tackling land-based pollution.
-At the 2017 Fairbanks Ministerial, Arctic Council Ministers noted the, “increasing accumulation of marine debris in the Arctic, its effects on the environment and its impacts on Arctic communities…” and approved PAME’s project plan to conduct a ‘Desktop Study On Marine Litter, including Microplastics, in the Arctic.’
+At the 2017 Fairbanks Ministerial, Arctic Council Ministers noted the, “…increasing accumulation of marine debris in the Arctic, its effects on the environment and its impacts on Arctic communities…” and approved PAME’s project plan to conduct a ‘Desktop Study On Marine Litter, including Microplastics, in the Arctic.’
 Arctic Council Ministers welcomed the final Desktop Study in 2019.
-The results of the Desktop SStudy, including the identification of knowledge gaps, has prompted the Arctic Council and its working groups to address the growing issue of marine litter and led to the ultimate decision to develop a Regional Action Plan (RAP) on Marine Litter in the Arctic as part of PAME’s 2019-2021 Work Plan.
+The results of the study, including the identification of knowledge gaps, prompted the Arctic Council and its working groups to address the growing issue of marine litter and led to the decision to develop a Regional Action Plan (RAP) on Marine Litter in the Arctic as part of PAME’s 2019–2021 Work Plan.

-The Desktop Study highlightspotential land-based and sea-based sources and pathways of marine litter, including microplastics, in the Arctic marine environment.
+The Desktop Study highlights known and potential land-based and sea-based sources and pathways of marine litter, including microplastics, in the Arctic marine environment.
 It defines land-based sources as, “sources of pollution that originate from activities on land” and sea-based sources as “sources of pollution that originate from activities at sea.”
-The Desktop SStudy identifies fisheries-related activities as a major local source inin the Arctic, with other sea-based activities like aquaculture, passenger and goods shipping, and oil and gas exploration activities providing additional sea-based sources.
-As for land-based sources, solid waste and wastewater management deficiencies are important localized sources.
-As for land-based sources, solid waste and wastewater management deficienciesare important localized sources of marine litter.
+The study identifies solid waste and wastewater management deficiencies as important localized land-based sources of marine litter.
+As for sea-based sources, fisheries-related activities are a major local source of marine litter into the Arctic, with other sea-based activities like aquaculture, passenger and goods shipping, and oil and gas exploration acting ascontributing additional of marine litter. and the leakage they cause

-Finally, the Desktop Study describes the current state of knowledge of the transport of marine litter into and within the Arctic Ocean and identifies some of the pathways of distribution of marine litter from both within and outside of the Arctic marine environment.
-Specifically, some research has shown that marine litter, including microplastics, is transported via river systems, the atmosphere, and/or oceanic currents, and other mechanisms such as wildlife and icemelt..
-Some evidence suggests that marine litter, including microplastics, is increasingly pervasive throughout the Arctic marine environment, including sea ice, sea floor sediments, and throughout the water column, as well as on land, although additional research is needed to further evaluate the extent and fate of marine litter in the Arctic environment.
+Finally, the Desktop Study describes the current state of knowledge of the transport of marine litter into and within the Arctic Ocean and identifies some of the distribution pathways within and outside of the Arctic marine environment.
+Sresearch has shown that marine litter, including microplastics, is transported via river systems, the atmosphere, ocean currents, and other mechanisms such as wildlife and icemelt, sea ice transportation and accumulation.
+Recent evidence suggests that marine litter, including microplastics, is increasingly pervasive throughout the Arctic marine environment, including in sea ice, sea floor sediments, and throughout the water column, as well as on land, although additional research is needed to further evaluate the extent, pathways, and fate of marine litter in the Arctic environment.

 The Desktop Study identifies a number of knowledge gaps which may help identify future research needs related to marine litter in the Arctic.
 Generally speaking, the research needs highlighted in the Desktop Study fell into broad categories including:

-information on the distribution of marine litter geographically and physically (e.g. in the water column, sea floor, sea ice),
+information on the distribution of marine litter including micorplastics geographically and physically (e.g. in the water column, sea floor, sea ice),

 information on the sources and pathways of marine litter, and